What does it mean, to think like a journalist?

 Well, yes and no.

-Journalists can be those things.
+Journalists can be all of those things.
 But they are also trained writers with a core set of skills that can transfer into content writing, and even copywriting.

 This is why thinking (and writing) like a journalist can give your work a boost.